-If you have signs and symptoms of hepatitis A, make an appointment with your family doctor or a primary doctor.
+If you have symptoms of hepatitis A, make an appointment with your health care provider.

 What you can do

-Because appointments can be brief and there's often a lot of information to cover, it's a good idea to be well-prepared.
+Because appointments can be brief and there's often a lot of information to cover, it's a good idea to be prepared.

 - Be aware of pre-appointment restrictions.
 When you make the appointment, find out if there's anything you need to do in advance, such as change your diet.

-- Write down your symptoms.
+- Make a list of your symptoms.
 Include those that seem unrelated to the reason for your appointment.

 - Consider taking a family member or friend along.
 Someone who accompanies you may remember something that you missed or forgot.